Estimated reading time: 6 minutes

-Summer is well underway and with summer comes Vacation Bible School.
+Memorial Day is behind us, which means summer is just around the corner, and with summer comes Vacation Bible School.

-Many churches host vacation bible school to serve its members and the community by providing a safe place for kids while offering a life-changing experience.
+Many churches host vacation bible school to serve their members and the community.

 Hopefully, your church is one of them!

-As you finalize your preparations for this year, here are some tips to make sure your vacation bible school runs smoothly and provides the kids with an efficient and safe experience that you planned for.
+As you finalize your preparations for this year, here are some tips to ensure your Vacation Bible School runs smoothly and provides the kids with the efficient and safe experience you planned for.

 1. Background Checks

 Volunteer labor is at a premium during Vacation Bible School.
 It takes many hands to manage all the kids.